 1. Heat onions, garlic and bay leaf in a large pan with some olive oil on a low heat until the onions start to soften.

-2. As the onions cook, combine the eggs and egg whites in a separate bowl and give them a good stir.
+2. As the onions cook, combine the eggs and egg yolks in a separate bowl and give them a good stir.

 3. Add the cod to the onions and stir for a minute or two.
 Very important: keep the heat on low for the duration of the recipe.